-Learning Outcomes The learner will: Assessment Criteria The learner can: Know the structure and working patterns 1.1.
-Describe types of companies operating in the engineering sector. of the engineering sector.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know the structure and working patterns of the engineering sector.
+1.1.
+Describe types of companies operating in the engineering sector.
 1.2.
 Describe key job roles in the engineering sector.
 1.3.
-Describe the working patterns in the engineering sector.
-2. Know about different types of career 2.1 Describe different types of career opportunities in the engineering sector. opportunities available in the engineering sector 2.2.
-Identify different types of companies that offer career opportunities in the engineering sector.
-2.3.
-Identify current skills and how they relate to skills needed to work in the engineering sector.
+Describe different types of working patterns in the engineering sector.
+2. Know about different types of career 2.1 Describe different types of career opportunities in the engineering sector. opportunities available in the engineering sector.
+2.2 Identify different types of companies that offer career opportunities in the engineering sector.
+2.3 Identify current skills and how they relate to skills needed to work in the engineering sector.

 3. Be able to develop and 3.1 Choose an appropriate skill to develop. demonstrate an appropriate skill in the 3.2 Make necessary preparations to develop the skill. engineering sector.
 3.3 Demonstrate the chosen skill appropriately.
 3.4 Identify when to use the chosen skill in future situations.